bjornblissing/osgoculusviewer/README.md

 An OsgViewer with support for the Oculus Rift

-Last tested against Oculus SDK 0.2.4
+Last tested against Oculus SDK 0.2.4b

+To be able to use the osgViewer::ViewConfig version you will need to use OpenSceneGraph 3.2.0 or later.

 License
 -------
 Source code is licensed according to the 3-clause license BSD-license.
 See license.txt for complete licensing information.

 Contributors
 ------------